GameServerManagers/LinuxGSM-Docs/FastDL.md

 `./gameserver fastdl` or the short version `./gameserver fd`

-If you're using an older LinuxGSM installation, run `./gameserver update-function`s or `./gameserver uf` to get the new FastDL feature.
+If you're using an older LinuxGSM installation, run `./gameserver update-lgsm` or `./gameserver ul` to get the new FastDL feature.

 This will create a new folder in your game server's directory : public_html/fastdl